ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 The articles have changed drastically since their original release:

 1. The whole framework is less opinionated.
 I've dropped many of the more radical approaches to some issues in Blazor/SPAs.
-2. The libraries have been re-organised as my understanding has grown on how to make Server and WASM projects co-exist.
+2. The libraries have been re-organised so Server and WASM projects can co-exist.
 2. Everything has been updated to Net5.
 3. The Repo home has moved.
 5. Server and WASM SPAs are now hosted and run from the same site.